Manos: The Hands of Fate: Obscurity

 Following few local screenings, Manos was almost entirely forgotten.
 When Jackey Neyman attended the University of California, Berkeley, her friends could not find a copy of the film.
-A 1981 newspaper article by cinematographer Bob Guidry's ex-wife Pat Ellis Taylor reports the film may have appeared on a local television station and that it was "listed at the bottom of a page in a film catalogue for rent for $20".
+A 1980 magazine article by cinematographer Bob Guidry's ex-wife Pat Ellis Taylor reports the film may have appeared on a local television station and that it was "listed at the bottom of a page in a film catalogue for rent for $20.00".
 The film re-surfaced through a 16 mm print, presumably from this television package, which was introduced into the home video collecting market by a number of public domain film suppliers.
 One of these suppliers was ultimately the one that offered the film to Comedy Central.
 It was in a box of films sent to Frank Conniff in 1992, when he chose Manos as one of the films to be shown on Mystery Science Theater 3000.

 Reception

 The day after premiere, Betty Pierce, the film reviewer of the El Paso Herald-Post described it as a "brave experiment".
 She criticized some elements, such as the "hero" Torgo being "massaged to death" by the Master's wives and Margaret's claim of "it's getting dark" with a bright midday sun.

 In 2005, Dan Neil of the Los Angeles Times explained the film's appeal: "After screening Manos for probably the 10th time, I've concluded it has to do with intimacy.
 Because it is such a pure slice of Warren's brain – he wrote, directed, produced and starred, and brooked no collaboration – Manos amounts to the man's cinematically transfigured subconscious."
 Manos buff Bobby Thompson said, "It's like a train wreck; you just can't take your eyes off it."

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 0% based on 16 reviews, with an average rating of 2.56/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 0% based on 15 reviews, with an average rating of 2.56/10.
 The book Hollywood's Most Wanted lists Manos as the #2 in the list of "The Worst Movies Ever Made", following Plan 9 from Outer Space.
 Entertainment Weekly proclaimed Manos "The Worst Movie Ever Made".
 The scene in which the seven-year-old Debbie becomes a wife of the Master, played by her real father, was included in a list of "The Most Disgusting Things We've Ever Seen" by the Mystery Science Theater 3000 crew.